Vancouver, Washington: Public schools

-Vancouver has two school districts: Vancouver Public Schools and Evergreen Public Schools.
-A very small part of the city to the east is in the Camas School District.
-A small part to the north is in Battle Ground School District.
+Vancouver is primarily served by two school districts: Vancouver Public Schools and Evergreen Public Schools.
+Small portions of the city also lie in the Camas School District to the east and Battle Ground School District to the north.

-The Vancouver Public Schools cover most of west Vancouver and has seven high schools: Hudson's Bay High School, Columbia River High School, Fort Vancouver High School, Vancouver Flex Academy, Skyview High School, Vancouver School of Arts and Academics, and Vancouver iTech Preparatory (grades 6–12).
-It also has six middle schools: Alki Middle School, Discovery Middle School, Gaiser Middle School, Jason Lee Middle School, Thomas Jefferson Middle School, and McLoughlin Middle School.
+The Vancouver Public Schools cover most of west Vancouver and has six high schools: Hudson's Bay High School, Columbia River High School, Fort Vancouver High School, Skyview High School, Vancouver School of Arts and Academics, and Vancouver iTech Preparatory (grades 6–12).
+It also has 6 middle schools and 23 elementary schools.
+Evergreen Public Schools covers most of east Vancouver and has six high schools: Evergreen High School, Mountain View High School, Henrietta Lacks Health and Bioscience High School, Heritage High School, Union High School, and Legacy High School.
+The district has 6 middle schools and 22 elementary schools.

-Vancouver Public Schools' elementary schools include Sarah J. Anderson, Chinook, Eisenhower, Felida, Ben Franklin, Fruit Valley Community Learning Center, Harney, Hazel Dell, Hough, Martin Luther King, Lake Shore, Lincoln, Marshall, Minnehaha, Peter S. Ogden, Eleanor Roosevelt, Sacajawea, Salmon Creek, Truman, Walnut Grove, and Washington.

-Evergreen Public Schools covers most of east Vancouver and has seven high schools: Evergreen High School, Mountain View High School, Henrietta Lacks Health and Bioscience High School, Heritage High School, Union High School, Legacy High School, and Cascadia Technical Academy (formerly Clark County Vocational Skills Center).

-The district has six middle schools: Cascade, Covington, Frontier, Pacific, Shahala, and Wy'East.

-Evergreen Public Schools' 21 elementary schools are: Burton, Burnt Bridge Creek, Columbia Valley, Crestline, Ellsworth, Emerald, Endeavour, Fircrest, Fisher's Landing, Harmony, Hearthwood, Illahee, Image, Marrion, Mill Plain, Orchards, Pioneer, Riverview, Sifton, Silver Star, Sunset, and York.

-Vancouver is also home to the Washington School for the Deaf and Washington School for the Blind, and (through Evergreen Public Schools) Home Choice Academy, for home-schoolers.
+Vancouver is also home to the Washington School for the Deaf and Washington School for the Blind.
+Both institutions were established by the territorial government in 1886 and initially shared a campus until they were separated in 1913.